-Cooking oil and grease can clog drains when poured down the kitchen sink.
-Grease blockages are the single greatest cause of sewer overflows in Grand Prairie, which is a health hazard, threat to the environment and an expensive mess to clean.
+Cooking oil and grease can clog drains.
+Grease blockages are the single greatest cause of sewer overflows in Grand Prairie, which is a health hazard, a threat to the environment and an expensive mess to clean.

-- Pour used grease and cooking oil into a non-leaking container (such as an empty coffee container or detergent bottle with a lid), and save it in the refrigerator until the next Household Hazardous Waste collection event.
+- Pour used grease and cooking oil into a non-leaking container (such as an empty coffee container or detergent bottle with a lid)

-- For small amounts of grease on cookware and dishes, wipe with a paper towel, napkin or newspaper and throw in the garbage.
+- Wipe with a paper towel, napkin or newspaper and then throw in the garbage.

 When using flushable wipes, please throw them into the trash, and do not flush them down the toilet.
 This keeps the wastewater lines clear and helps avoid costly clog removal at your home and the wastewater plant.